gageml/gage/tests/cmd-open.md

     >>> run("gage open -h")  # +diff
     Usage: gage open [options] [run]
     ⤶
-      Open a run in the file explorer.
+      Open a run or run file.
+    ⤶
+      The default system program is used to open the specified path, which is the run directory by default.
+Use `--path` to specify a relative file path.
+Use `--cmd` to open the file with an alternative program.
     ⤶
     Arguments:
       [run]  Run to show information for.
 Value may be an